foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 Once you have entered the argument with the correct file path for your system, click **OK**.

 Note that the file path **must** end on a trailing backslash `\`.
-Otherwise it simply won't work, and Mod Organizer 2 will continue to place the refcache files into the Overwrite.
+Otherwise it simply will not work, and Mod Organizer 2 will continue to place the refcache files into the Overwrite.

 ![SSEEdit Cache Argument](/Pictures/embers/module-1/sseedit-cache-argument.png)